periwinkleispurple/bash_install/readme.md

 wget -q -O - (url)/glpi_standalone_v-1-7-19.sh | sudo bash
 ```

 Get url from releases section.
+You can also get link from here  [sewesty/github](https://sewesty.com/_github)

 _____________________________________________________________________________________________________________________
  ❝ I might be using a lot of unnecessary "sudo" but!
 I want to ensure that the commands goes well.